jcaillon/Notes/git/git.md

 Lists existing branches, including remote branches if `-a` is provided.
 Creates a new branch if a branch name is provided.
 Branches can also be created with `-b` option to `git checkout`.

 Branches are *savepoints*.
 Since they are references, they make commits reachable.
-Creating a commit is thus a way to nail down part of the graph that you migh want to come back to later.
+Creating a commit is thus a way to nail down part of the graph that you might want to come back to later.

 And because neither git merge nor git rebase will change your existing commits (remember, a commit's ID is a hash of its contents and its history), you can create a temporary branch any time you want to try something you're even just a little bit unsure about.